dome9/terraform-provider-dome9/website/docs/d/organizational_unit.html.markdown

 # Data Source: dome9_organizational_unit

-Use this data source to get information about a Organizational Unit in Dome9.
+Use this data source to get information about an Organizational Unit in Dome9.

 ## Example Usage